Skip to main content

 Your doctor will check for these

 Important: there have been a few reports of febuxostat causing a serious allergic reaction (such as swelling around the face, difficulties breathing, swollen glands and skin rash).
-Although this is rare, if you experience any of these symptoms, you should stop taking febuxostat and contact your doctor straightaway.
+Although this is rare, if you experience any of these symptoms, you should seek urgent medical attention.
+You should also stop taking febuxostat and contact your doctor to discuss other treatment options.

 If you experience any other symptoms which you think may be due to the tablets, speak with your doctor or pharmacist for further advice.